Blog

 Autistic burnout 5 years recovery - what actually helped slightly

-I've Been in Autistic Burnout for Years.
-Here's What Actually Helped (Slightly).
+Autistic Burnout for Years: What Helped Me (Slightly)

 5 years ago, I hit burnout.
 Multiple meltdowns from my mom, pressure to socialize, yelling over minor things.
 I'm still burned out now.
-Here's what actually helped—slightly.
+Here's what actually helped—barely.

 See Full Post

-Phone anxiety autism - why texting saves spoons for autistic adults
+Phone anxiety autism - why texting saves energy for autistic adults

-Phone calls drain 5-6 of my spoons from sensory overload and masking demands.
-Texting saves me energy by removing the instant response pressure.
+Phone calls drain 5–6 of my energy from sensory overload, masking, and instant-response pressure.
+Texting gives me time to choose words.
 Why I prefer text.

 See Full Post

-Noise sensitivity autism - why noise drains spoons faster than anything
+Noise sensitivity autism - why noise drains energy faster than anything else.

-Why Noise Drains My Spoons Faster Than Anything Else
+Why Noise Destroys My Energy Faster Than Anything Else

 People talking loudly, alarms, totes slamming.
-My warehouse job destroys my spoons in 10 hours.
+My warehouse job zaps my energy in well under 10 hours.
 Noise protection isn't optional—it's survival.
-Here's why noise sensitivity is more than just 'loud = bad.
+Here's why noise sensitivity is more than just "loud = bad".

 See Full Post

-Task switching drains spoons - labor sharing reality in warehouse work
+Task switching drains energy - labor sharing reality in warehouse work

-For autistic adults, task switching between activities drains spoons faster than the tasks themselves.
+For autistic adults, task switching between activities drains energy faster than the tasks themselves.
 Why transitions demand executive function, how they compound into burnout, and the one strategy that helps me.

 See Full Post